data-apis/data-apis.github.io/content/blog/dataframe_standard_RFC.md

 If you're a casual user, then probably not.
 The Dataframe Standard is currently mainly targeted towards library developers, who wish to support multiple dataframe libraries.
-Users of non-pandas dataframe would then be able to seamlessly use the dataframe tools (e.g. visualisation, feature engineering, data cleaning) without having to do any expensive data conversions.
+Users of non-pandas dataframe libraries would then be able to seamlessly use the Python packages which provide functionality for dataframes (e.g. visualisation, feature engineering, data cleaning) without having to do any expensive data conversions.

 If you're a library author, then we'd love to hear from you.
 Would this be useful to you?
-We expect it to, as the demand for dataframe-agnostic tools certainly seems to be there:
+We expect it to be, as the demand for dataframe-agnostic tools certainly seems to be there:
 - https://github.com/mwaskom/seaborn/issues/3277,
 - https://github.com/scikit-learn/scikit-learn/issues/25896